strategist922/nnpack-windows/README.md

-This ported version of NNPACK compiles and run without modification on Linux as well.
+This ported version of NNPACK runs and can be compiled without modification on Linux/OS X/Android as well.
-Under Linux all kernels (including FT16x16) are passing the unit tests.
+Under these operating systems all kernels (including FT16x16) are passing the unit tests.

 git clone https://github.com/zeno40/nnpack-windows.git
 cd nnpack-windows
 confu setup
 python ./configure.py
 ninja
 ninja smoketest